Best Snowboard Brands – The Complete List A-Z

 Nitro is another one of my favorite brands in snowboarding.
 Founded back in 1990 by Tommy Delango in Seattle, they’ve always maintained a real core snowboard ethos.
 They are one of the industry's biggest brands, but managed to maintain their independence without getting bought out by one of the bigger companies.
 They have a huge range of products from boards to boots to bindings.
 Some of their biggest name riders are Eero Ettala, Bryan Austin and Marcus Kleveland.
 In recent years they’ve started coming out with some pretty funky shapes in their Quiver range, which are definitely worth testing out if you get a demo day at your local hill.

-View Nitro on backcountry.com
+Shop Nitro on evo.com

 Ride